Efficient Inference in First Passage Time Models: Numerical Examples

 to simulate an approximate sample path of $X$, where the random variable $\Delta W(r_n)= W(r_{n+1})-W(r_n)$ is distributed as $\mathcal{N}(0, r_{n+1}-r_n)$, and all $\Delta W(r_n)$'s are independent.
 Such a simulation will, of course, be biased due to the unavoidable discretization error.
 Then, the first passage time data is the first time $r_n$ such that $\widehat{X}(r_n)\notin (\ell(r_n), u(r_n))$.
 However, even if we could simulate $X$ exactly on the discrete grid $(r_n)_{n=1}^\infty$, this would not sample $\tau$ exactly, as it is possible for $X$ to cross the barrier between grid points $r_n$ and $r_{n+1}$ without exceeding the barrier at either of these grid points.

-In our experiment, we simply use a very small step size $\Delta r=r_{n+1}-r_n=10^{-5}$ and a large sample size to reduce the approximation error.
-More advanced techniques, such as Brownian bridge interpolation, are also commonly used to address this issue (see the chapter 6-7 of \cite{glasserman2004monte} for a general introduction), however for the purposes of this work, the simulation data serves as a sanity-check more than an object of independent interest.
+In our experiments, we simply use a very small step size $\Delta r=r_{n+1}-r_n=10^{-5}$ and a large sample size to reduce the approximation error.
+More advanced techniques, such as Brownian bridge interpolation, are also commonly used to address this issue (see chapters 6-7 of \cite{glasserman2004monte} for a general introduction), however for the purposes of this work, the simulation data serves as a sanity-check more than an object of independent interest.